-An electrical engineering degree allows graduates to advance in their careers.
+Earning an electrical engineering degree can help graduates to advance in their careers.
 In terms of earnings, the national mean annual wage reported by the BLS as of May 2014, is $95,780, while the top 10% of earners made up to $143,200.

 According to BLS data, the states with the highest employment rates for electrical engineers in the nation are California, Texas and New York.
 In terms of earnings, electrical engineers earn the most in the following states in 2014:

 The area known as Silicon Valley (San Jose/Sunnyvale/Santa Clara, CA) boasts the highest employment level for electrical engineers, followed by Boston/Cambridge/Quincy in Massachusetts and the greater Los Angeles area.
 The industries that employ most electrical engineers are engineering services companies, electrical power generation firms, and the semiconductor and manufacturing industry.